flowroute/flowroute-sdk-v3-python/README.md

 *   [look\_up\_a\_message\_detail\_record()](#look_up_a_message_detail_recordmessage_id) \- Searches for a specific message record ID and returns a Message Detail Record (in MDR2 format).
 *   [look\_up\_a\_set\_of\_messages()](#look_up_a_set_of_messagesstart_date) \- Retrieves a list of Message Detail Records (MDRs) within a specified date range.
 Date and time is based on Coordinated Universal Time (UTC).

 The following shows an example of a single Python file that imports the Flowroute API client and all the required modules.
-The Python SDK comes with a **demo.py** file that you can edit and run as an example.
+The Python library v3 comes with a **demo.py** file that you can edit and run as an example.

 ```python
 import pprint